 After choosing to eat outside on the windiest day of the summer - we did get plenty of exercise chasing our meals' waxed paper around the block - the three of us decided to walk around the mall and the surrounding area.
 The first thing on our sightseeing tour was the White House.
 After seeing many movies where the White House is lit with dramatic skies or zoomed in on in an almost threatening way, I have to admit that it looked a bit plain in person.
 Or at least, plainer than I had envisioned.
 Sure the house was huge and beautiful, but it truly does seem like a house.
 Not really a government building where the head of state works.
 While the house itself was slightly underwhelming, the masses of protesters were not.

-After spending some time getting cultured (and sunburned) on the mall, we moved the party to the house of one of our sisters who just finished her freshman year at Kenyon.
+sisters who just finished her freshman year at Kenyon.
 She lives in DC close to Silver Spring in a beautiful house.
 The evening that followed was filled with an amazing dinner of pasta, salad and pie; punch so good that made our EDM punch seem even grosser than it always has; and imaginary rides on the Thorne's baby-blue Vespa.

 No comments: